-Conflict Free Loose Diamonds
+Conflict-Free Loose Diamonds

-One of the main things that you need to look for when buying loose diamonds is if they are conflict free diamonds.
+One of the main things that you need to look for when buying loose diamonds is if they are conflict-free diamonds.

 Due to conflict in some Africa countries, rebel groups took over the diamond industry and used the profits to purchase weapons.
 Some of these conflict diamonds were indirectly smuggled into the hands of unsuspecting jewelry buyers.

-Several organizations and companies banded together to create a strict global diamond certification process known as the Kimberley Process in order to ensure that diamond customers worldwide were purchasing conflict free diamonds.
+Several organizations and companies banded together to create a strict global diamond certification process known as the Kimberley Process in order to ensure that diamond customers worldwide were purchasing conflict-free diamonds.

-Before you buy, be certain that your loose diamonds are certified conflict free diamonds from legitimate sources and in compliance with the Kimberly Process.
+Before you buy, be certain that your loose diamonds are certified conflict-free diamonds from legitimate sources and in compliance with the Kimberly Process.

 Shopping for Diamond Engagement Rings

 It’s time to show her your love, however shopping for a diamond engagement ring is not an easy task, and is a big investment.
-Therefore you need to follow few steps in order to really know what you are buying.
+Therefore you need to follow a few steps in order to really know what you are buying.

 Shopping For Engagement Rings Tips

-Learn about the 5 C’s of diamonds, cut, carat weight, color, clarity and certification.
+Learn about the 5 C’s of diamonds, cut, carat weight, color, clarity, and certification.
 These factors are used by diamond graders to produce the gemologist report which is the blueprint of the diamond and certify the various grades and additional aspects of the diamond such as shape.

 Ask the jeweler for an independent diamond grading report.
 The most prominent names in diamond certification are international gemological labs that work independently.
-IGI, GIA, AGS, and EGL are among the most well known.
+IGI, GIA, AGS, and EGL are among the most well-known.
 Certificates also add a lot of resale value to your diamond, especially GIA (Gemological Institute of America) or AGS (American Gem Society).

 The certified diamond grading report lists a diamond’s distinguishing characteristics and its linear measurements.
 It will provide proof of quality and value.
-Also make sure the store is accredited by the Jewelers of America (JA), or is a member of the Gemological Institute of America (GIA).
+Also, make sure the store is accredited by the Jewelers of America (JA) or is a member of the Gemological Institute of America (GIA).